 A Nation of Tribes, and Members of the Tribe

-A few days ago, I argued that sins-of-omission by Paul Ryan and his fellow Republicans in the House, and Mitch McConnell and his fellow Republicans in the Senate, amounted to de facto shirking of their “check and balance” duty relative to Donald Trump.
-Because they wouldn’t criticize or even notice Trump’s excesses—except, as in the case of Jeff Flake and Bob Corker, when they had decided not to run again—they were putting undue and unsustainable pressure on other parts of the formal and informal governing system.
+A few days ago I argued that sins-of-omission by Paul Ryan and his fellow Republicans in the House, and Mitch McConnell and his fellow Republicans in the Senate, amounted to de facto shirking of their “check and balance” duty relative to Donald Trump.
+Because members of the majority party in the legislative branch wouldn’t call out or even notice Trump’s excesses—except, as with Jeff Flake and Bob Corker, when they had decided not to run again—they were putting unsustainable pressure on other parts of the formal and informal governing system.
 The courts, the press, Robert Mueller, and so on.

-I called this “I could shoot somebody in the middle of Fifth Avenue” defense of Trump’s actions “tribalism”—and that is when the messages started pouring in.
+I called this blind “I could shoot somebody in the middle of Fifth Avenue” defense of Trump’s actions “tribalism”—and that is when the messages started pouring in.
 The previous installments are here and here and here.

-Why am I going to quote one or two more samplings of accumulated mail?
-One reason is that an apparently minor detail involves a lot of larger issues: The nature of today’s politics, the nature of group identity, the terms in which we discuss our differences, and so on.
-But another reason is simply to illustrate the depth and erudition that is possible in public discussions of sensitive issues.
+Why am I quoting more samplings of accumulated mail on this theme?
+One reason is that this apparently minor linguistic point raises a lot of larger issues: The nature of today’s politics, the nature of group identity, the terms in which we discuss our differences, and so on.
+But another reason is simply to illustrate the depth and erudition that is still possible in public discussions of sensitive issues.

-Noam Chomsky (!) used to argue that an hour of listening to sports-talk radio illustrated the sophistication that “ordinary” members of the public could bring to analysis of complex questions.
+Noam Chomsky (!) used to argue that an hour of listening to sports-talk radio revealed the astounding sophistication that “ordinary” members of the public could bring to analysis of complex questions.
 My several bouts of serving on trial juries have had a similar effect.
 That’s an impression I’m also trying to convey with these selections.
-People from around the world have taken the time to write and argue their case, with a range of perspectives but hardly any low-blows or venting.
-Obviously it’s a skewed sample of the world public that writes in to the Atlantic.
-But while our political discourse rings with simplified slogans, it’s worth noticing this other element in public thought.
+People from around the world have taken the time to write and argue their case, from a range of perspectives but with hardly any low-blows or venting.
+Obviously it’s a skewed sample that writes in to the Atlantic.
+But while the national discourse rings with simplified slogans, it’s worth noticing this other element in public thought.

 Here we go.
 First, from a reader in Canada: